theckang/opa-example-app/README.md

 In order to that, we'll use a tool called [`conftest`](https://github.com/instrumenta/conftest).
-It is a tool that facilitates applying testing your configuration files against OPA.
+It is a tool that facilitates testing your configuration files against OPA.
 In our case, we want to test the trusted registries Rego policy against our `deployment.yaml` file.

 We can leverage git `pre-commit` hooks in order to do that by creating a symbolic link to the git `pre-commit` hook script: